homanchou/xr/book/build-your-own-webvr-site.md

 ## Who is this book for?

-I want to say this book is for everyone that wants to create their own VR enabled website.
+I wish I could say this book is for everyone that wants to create their own VR enabled website.
 Though... software developers that have some experience with full stack web development will probably have the easiest time following this guide.

 I assume that the reader is already comfortable with using command lines at a terminal and website concepts like HTML, CSS, and Databases.
-It will be helpful to know how to use Git and Docker and some working knowledge of javascript/typescript and Elixir.
+It will be helpful to know how to use Git and Docker and some working knowledge of javascript/typescript, Elixir and Phoenix.
 I don't spend much time explaining those fundamentals because there are plenty of resources for that already.
+Sometimes I explain a little more than I need to, but most times I don't otherwise this guide would be too long.

-Ultimately, web development of any kind is a messy business involving a long list of different technologies that even an experienced web developer has trouble wrangling.
-But if you love building experiences and are good at Googling to learn, then let's get started!
+Ultimately, web development of any kind is a messy business involving a long list of different technologies that even  experienced web developers have trouble wrangling.
+We all need to Google, all the time.
+Like constantly.
+But if you love building experiences and are good at pushing through to learn, then let's get started!

 ## Why this particular set of technologies?

 Indeed there are many ways to accomplish a goal and this is just one possible combination of libraries, languages and tools that bring forth web enabled VR.
 I can almost hear the reader asking, "Why not use Node so that you can use javascript on the front-end and the back-end?
 Why not use A-frame which is very easy to learn and has a community of plugins.
 Why not Three.js?
 Why should I learn Elixir and Phoenix?"

-There is a lot I wanted to write about how my journey started with those other choices but I moved away from them for various reasons.
-Suffice to say, your own mileage may vary, but this bullet list below is a small and incomplete commentary on different technologies that I have tried:
+There is a lot more I wanted to write about how my journey started with those other choices and how my experience caused me to search for alternatives, but I don't want to rant too much so I'll keep it short.
+Especially since it might be my own shortcomings as a programmer that caused me to hit a wall with those other solutions.
+Suffice to say, your own mileage may vary, but this bullet list below is a small and incomplete commentary on different technologies that I passed through:

 ### A-frame
 - Built on Three.js
-- Incredibly approachable, friendly and easy to get started with, less so when you get into advanced behaviors.
+- Incredibly approachable, friendly and easy to get started with.
+- Great introduction to Entity Component Systems (ECS).
 - Later on I felt it was an unnecessary abstraction using HTML custom elements
 - For any advanced behavior you'll need to drop into Three.js anyway.
-- Someone on a forum stated it best this way: "It makes easy what was already easy, and makes more complex things that are already complex"
+- Someone on a forum stated it best this way: "It makes easy what was already easy, and makes more complex things that are already complex".
 - Mozilla Hubs started with A-frame and decided to move away from it.

 ### Three.js